gongahkia/yuho/doc/main/future.md

 > Consider using automated tools like Lex, YACC or ANTLR to tokenise Yuho and generate parsers for me, so I can just define the formal grammer.

 > [!IMPORTANT]
-> * debug Yuho.g4 syntax for compiling to parser and lexer with ANTLR CLI
+> * debug Yuho.g4, Yuho.l, Yuho.y syntax for compiling to parser and lexer
 > * if that doesn't work then use YACC and Lex to generate parser and lexer in C instead

 1. Yuho CLI INTERPRETER